Scientism: The Atheist’s Religion of Faith

 Consider the following examples (I’ve talked about these elsewhere on this blog, too).

-Examples are numerous but it is worth mentioning an obvious one: the Atom bomb.
-If ever there were a place for politics to be involved in the pursuit of science it is here.
+Examples are numerous but it is worth mentioning an obvious one: the Atom bomb–and if ever there were a place for politics to be involved in the pursuit of science it is here.
+Just because something can be done and scientists made it possible, it doesn’t follow that society shouldn’t have some role in addressing how that information or technology is used.

 Scientism as Fundamentalist Faith: “Atheism of the Gaps.”